-- An application on the UE shall only get the KAF keys related to specific AF_IDs (i.e., FQDN and Ua* protocol identifier combinations) that the application is authorized to get.
+- An application on the UE shall only get the KAF keys related to specific AF Identifiers (AF_IDs) that the application is authorized to get.

 - An application on the UE shall not be able to get access to the KAF keys that belong to other applications.